-How to use the Alert Manager
+Use the Alert Manager

 Overview

-Adding the Alert Manager Application to your Library
+Add the Alert Manager to your Library

-Alert Manager in Barbara Marketplace
+Alert Manager in the Marketplace

-App Secrets in the wizard
+App Secrets

-App Config in the wizard
+App Secrets in the install wizard

 {